pyconpt/2022/pycon_portugal_2022/content/information/hospitality/2partnerhotels.md

 **Discount:** 20% discount off all rates and offers

-**Conditions:** Bookings be made on the official website using the promotional code DJANGOCON.
+**Conditions:** Bookings be made on the official website using the promotional code PYCON.

 <hr/>